 Pitt Dental Medicine's four-year dentistry program is designed to comply with the guidelines set forth by the Commission on Dental Accreditation (CODA).
-The curriculum is designed to graduate good dentists, to get students through their boards and clinical licensure examinations.
-The school's leaders are actively ways to continue success in those areas while also training dentists in digital dentistry and 3D printing.
+The curriculum is designed to educate students to take their places among the best dental practitioners, researchers and educators in our region, across the country, and even around the world.
+The school's leaders are actively seeking ways to continue success in those areas while also training dentists in digital dentistry and 3D printing.